 The End.
 We’ve reached it.
-As we put another year behind us I thought a look at THE END, literally, would be a great way to wrap up 2018.
-And thanks to American artist Ed Ruscha, we have plenty of beautiful examples.
+As we put another year behind us I thought a look at THE END, literally, would be a great way to wrap up the year.
+And thanks to American artist Ed Ruscha, and his creative depictions of the two words, we have plenty of beautiful examples.

 “The End” paintings and works on paper are an important body of work by American Pop artist Ed Ruscha.
 Depicting final film frames, he presents the words ‘The End’ in various calligraphies sprawled against monochromatic backdrops.
 Executed as paintings, works on paper, mixed media. lithographs and even as video, the artist’s depictions emulate projections of old, poorly-preserved film reels.

 The artist first began working on these pieces in Venice, California in 1991 when he created The End #1.
 Ruscha continued with variations on the theme through 2006 with the production of The End #66.